stevegraham/uncle/README.md

 ### Experimental!

+Uncle depends on my Rails fork because it uses a different router to reflect on the route set

 ### Ruby on Rails URL helpers for relative resources

 Helpers methods that reflect on your application route set to dynamically infer